Julie Thuy Phan

 Nanoparticles

-Silica (siNP), is a coating layer that provides protection to the surface area of fabrics.
-In further depth, they allow a hydrophobic feature where it repels liquid products instead of absorbing into the clothings.
-The special effect that comes in with this protective coating, is it creates little beads of the liquids like water: bouncing onto the fabric, the textile doesn't saturate the liquid.
-Other advantages include being an important role as the finishing agent and allows the textile to endure through harsh weather, chemicals, and in other critical conditions.
-Another agent used is titanium dioxide (TiO2), where it maintains the matte-effect, strength, and toughens the fibers.
+Silica (siNP) is a coating layer that provides protection to the surface area of fabrics.
+It allows for a hydrophobic feature where it repels liquid products instead of absorbing them into clothing.
+The special effect that comes with this protective coating is that liquids like water bead up on the fabric, preventing saturation.
+In addition to this unique feature, the protective coating can also serve as a finishing agent, allowing the textile to endure harsh weather, chemicals, and other critical conditions.
+Another agent used is titanium dioxide (TiO2), which can help maintain a matte effect on the fabric, while also strengthening the fibers.

 An image showing silica and titanium dioxide.